 If you want to find the best lures for smallmouth bass, you have to think about what makes them different from their large-mouthed brethren.
-It’s not always much, and in some cases they may intermingle or act the same way.
-You can use the same lures for them, with a few variations.
-First of all, smallies are primarily sight feeders—so you’re looking for clear water staples.
+It’s not always much, and in some cases, they may intermingle or act the same way.
+You can use the same lures for each of them, with a few variations.
+First of all, smallies are primarily sight feeders, so you’re looking for clear water staples.
 Oddly enough, while ultra-natural patterns may get the call in some circumstances, it occasionally pays to go to the opposite extreme and use gaudy palettes of chartreuse and bubble gum.

 - Best Overall: Strike King Coffee Tube